Skip to content

 4.2 Why a Literal Type Annotation?

-The type field in each Pydantic model uses Python's Literal type:
+The kind field in each Pydantic model uses Python's Literal type:

 class NumberField(BaseField):

-• Type narrowing: IDEs and static analyzers can discriminate on the type field.
+• Type narrowing: IDEs and static analyzers can discriminate on the kind field.

 • Exhaustiveness: Consumer code can enforce complete handling of all field types.

-• No collisions: Only one schema matches a given type string, preventing silent overwrites.
+• No collisions: Only one schema matches a given kind string.

 4.3 Why Reserved Keys?

-The four reserved keys (title, type, required, description) are always populated by the base Strategy class.
-Custom strategies cannot override them.
+The reserved keys (label, kind, required, description) are always populated by the base Strategy class.
+Custom strategies cannot override them via attributes_from_series().
 This ensures:

 1. Predictability: Consumers know these keys will always be present and meaningful.